City of Contrasts

 Beyond Beijing – The Great Wall

 You can’t travel to Beijing without paying a visit to the magnificent Great Wall.
 I am sure everybody knows it’s the only man made structure visible from the Moon (a complete fantastic lie).
 Haven’t we all seen it so many times?
-Well, the Wall is one of those places that surpass any TV or movie screen.
+Well, the Wall is one of those Unesco world heritage sites that surpass any TV or movie screen.
 We decided to spend two nights near the Wall.
 Online research pointed out that Badaling is too crowded, so we chose Mutianyu.
 Our little Hotel is located in a tiny village between the mountains so on our first night we climbed the closest hill, and alone we watched the sunset.

 Mutianyu turned out to be a fantastic place!
 I can’t lie to you by saying there were no tourists there, but their number was reasonable.
 Even though you can climb the wall on foot, we decided to use the Cable Car.
 We walked for 4 hours up and down the Wall, entered many towers, and almost broke our knees climbing the steepest parts.
 But the place always rewarded us with spectacular views.
 The day began cloudy, but the sun later appeared allowing us to see Beijing in the distance.
 On our way back we skipped the Giant Slide and walked down the hill taking the stairs through the woods.
 Then we took a local bus to our Hotel and had another peaceful night in the mountain.
 Flower Yard is very comfortable, unique and hosted by a great Chinese couple, fun, clever and great to talk to.

-There is nothing like Beijing
+There is Nothing Like Beijing

 Nothing can prepare you for Beijing.
 This city is riddled with traffic jams, pollution, noise, too many tourists and the occasional sand storm (a major one hit the city the day following our departure, images on TV where shocking!).
 Nothing really matters, the place is just too beautiful and its historical sites have no world match.
 They are testaments of one of the world’s greatest civilizations.
 On the other side, it seems like that civilization is once again rising, with equally impressive contemporary architectural achievements.